lrodrigueza/dots-repo/doc/README.txt

 Rong Zheng -- cs61bl-mx
 61BL Summer Staff

+Summary of each member's contribution:
+We both pair-programmed the entire project in the sense that while one of us may have written a method, we both spent time debugging and rewriting it.
+There was equal work put into the project as a whole.

-Description: Implementation of a simplified version of Dots app
+Program Description: Implementation of a simplified version of Dots application.

 Relevant Code: GUI.java, Board.java, Dot.java